 Tests & Measurements

-Wildman, J.L. & Griffith, R.L. (in press).
+Wildman, J.L. & Griffith, R.L.
+(2014).
 Leading Global Teams: Translating the Multidisciplinary Science to Practice.
+NY, New York.
 Springer Inc.

 Griffith, R.L. & Robie, C. (2012).
 Personality Testing and the “F Word”: Revisiting Seven Questions about Faking.
 In Tett, R. & Christiansen, N. (Eds.)
 Handbook of Personality at Work.